How Much To Wax A Car

 There is no definitive answer to this question as wax thicknesses can vary dramatically depending on the make and model of your car, how often it is driven, and other factors.
 However, a good rule of thumb is to use enough wax to cover the entire surface of the car.
 This means using at least an inch of wax for a full-size car and up to two inches for a small car or SUV.
 Remember that wax will continue to harden as it sets so be sure to apply it evenly and firmly.

-See also What Does Wax Do To A Car
+See also How Much Does A Car Wash And Wax Cost

 How To Apply Wax